spcmd/spotymenu/README.md

 :q   :quit          Quit (close Spotify)

+:c   :clean         Cleanup the unused tracklist cache files (IDs that are not in the album list)

 spotify:album:<id>  Open album by pasting the album URI from clipboard (Ctrl-Y or Ctrl-y by default in dmenu)

 spotify:track:<id>  Open track by pasting the track URI from clipboard (Ctrl-Y or Ctrl-y by default in dmenu)